h15200/notes/git.md

 Never write on master branch.
 Not even on your forked repo.
 Create feature branches and review and merge `git checkout -b [new-feature]` add and commit,
-`git remove -v` see what the remote is
+`git remote -v` see what the remote is
 `git push origin [new-feature]` -> push to your forked repo Then make a PR to the ORGANIZATION LEVEL master (never your own master to your own branch)